The Drawing Room

 On fine evenings we can have a drink by the bubbling brook before dinner and listen to the early evening call of the plovers.
 Later we can often hear the owls hooting and occasionally glimpse a shooting star.

-It is useful to have a second dining area, because sometimes we have a small party who want to eat alone, and if there is anyone else, they can eat with us in the Orangery.
+It is useful to have a second dining area, because sometimes we have a small family party who prefer to eat alone, and if there is anyone else, they can eat with us in the Orangery.
 Feel free to invite your local friends to join you for dinner.